geops/website/content/blog/tree-app-refactoring/index.en.md

 ---
 title: TreeApp in transition - refactoring for the future of the forest
-summary: The TreeApp has undergone a comprehensive technical overhaul to improve maintainability, performance and mobile usability - including modern technologies such as TypeScript, Next.js and a integrated database for storing user data.
-The scientific logic remains unchanged, supplemented by new functions such as sharing your own tree species recommendations on the map.
+summary: The TreeApp has been technically modernized - with TypeScript, Next.js and an integrated database for recommendations.
+Improved performance, mobile usability and new functions such as sharing your own tree species recommendations round off the update.
 author: Elke Erhardt
 cover: /images/blog/treeapp-in-transition-refactoring-for-the-future-of-the-forest/thumbnail_treeapp_0.png
 created: 2025-04-14